-Multi child reductions are not applied to Contractor employees assigned to TFI Category 9.
+Multi child reductions are not applied to Contractor employees, Hourly Care Services, SKIESUnlimited fees, or School Age Care occasional user fees.

 Hourly Care Fees

 The standard Army-wide hourly care rate is \$4.00 per hour per child for all CYS programs regardless of your TFI category.
 Hourly care fees and occasional use School Age fees are due in advance of or on the day of service when your child is picked up.
 Late fees will be assessed for failure to promptly pay hourly.
 Reservations can be requested up to 30 days in advance.
 Hourly care is provided utilizing vacant full-time spaces.
 CYS tries to accommodate all requests for hourly care, however requesting a time for hourly care does not guarantee that a space will be available.
 Same day reservations may be accepted on a space available basis.
 Any reservation cancelled after 8:00 am or not kept at all (no shows) will be charged the hourly rate for the time reserved or \$5.00, whichever is greater.